DANS-KNAW/dans-mvn-parent/README.md

 This module defines several Maven parent projects for use in DANS Maven based projects.

 ### Goals
-* To define default versions and scopes for commonly used dependencies.
+* Define default versions and scopes for commonly used dependencies.
 This is done by declaring managed dependencies in the base modules.
 The inheriting project then only needs to declare the dependency using the `groupId` and `artifactId` to automatically use the defaults, while it can still override those, if necessary.
-* To define default versions and configurations for commonly used plug-ins.
+* Define default versions and configurations for commonly used plug-ins.
 This is done by declaring managed plug-ins, which work the same as managed dependencies.
 This saves even more space in the inheriting project, as plug-in configurations can be rather long.
-* To declare a few dependencies and plug-ins that are (almost) always used in DANS projects.
+* Declare a few dependencies and plug-ins that are (almost) always used in DANS projects.
 However, this is only done in the sub-modules lowest in the hierarchy, so if you really do not need those dependencies you can inherit from a parent higher in the tree.